The most stunning lines from Trump's 'Fox & Friends' interview

 51. "And our Justice Department, which I try and stay away from, but at some point I won't."

-Third times a charm!
+Third time's a charm!
 And, if you look up "threat" in the dictionary, you get something very like that sentence above.

 52. "There is no collusion with me."